-Our stay here in Alsace, France is coming to an end soon.
-It has been great to settle down in one location for several weeks for a change.
+Our stay in Alsace, France has come to an end for now.
+It was great to be able to settle down in one location for several weeks for a change.
 Past few days we have been working like crazy with our new website, and it will be launched soon!

 We have also some new travel plans to share!
-We will leave Tiida (our car) here for time being, and continue our journey in Europe and Caucasus with public transportation, starting next Tuesday.
+We leaft Tiida (our car) in Alsace for the time being, and continue our journey in Europe and Caucasus with public transportation.

 The first stop is… Paris!
 This is our first time in this fabulous city full of world-famous sights.
-The plan is to spend only couple of days in there, probably walking a lot around the city.
+The plan however is to spend only a couple of days here, walking a lot around the city and sightseeing.